virtualistic/virtualistic.github.io/_posts/2023-07-22-how-to-clean-up-docker-container-log-files-quick-fix.md

 So you think you've done everything done correctly when it comes to container logging.\
 Created a nice [daemon.json](https://docs.docker.com/config/containers/logging/configure/#configure-the-default-logging-driver) in the `/etc/docker` directory that should rotate your logs\
 Notice the word "should" because apparently this only works for newly created containers and those settings won't be picked up by containers already present on your system.\
-So now you're getting phonecalls, alerts of filesystems filling up are pooring into your mailbox and you need to act now...
+So now you're getting phonecalls, alerts of filesystems filling up are pouring into your mailbox and you need to act now...

 <!--more-->